RehiveTech/mender-demo/README.md

 # mender-demo
-This repository contains tools which assist in building Mender-compatible system images for the FriendlyARM NanoPI Neo Plus2 board.
+This repository contains tools which assist in building Mender-compatible system images needed for safe remote update in PIXLA.
+Tested on the FriendlyARM NanoPI Neo Plus2 but it should work on other platforms too after modifications (e.g. defconfig, patches)

 ## Introduction